JKGilchrist/depth-estimation/README.md

-# image-processing
+# Depth-estimation

-This module generates depth maps for shape-blocked-out images
+This module generates estimated depth maps for stereo pairs of featureless regions

 ## Install